JackLamb99/portal-hunt/README.md

 ### Crossroads & Dead Ends

-* 'Crossroads' and 'Dead End' blocks are used throughout each path to space out the item and enemy blocks, providing a challenge for the player to navigate between them.
+* 'Crossroads' and 'dead end' blocks are used throughout each path to space out the item and enemy blocks, providing a challenge for the player to navigate between them.
 * These include a generic message that is the same for every path, as they are not intended to provide any import interactive element.
 * A message prompts the user to input a direction from the available options above to proceed to the next block.